 For a moment, I thought we had all found a common cause.
 I don’t know a single person who supports the death of George Floyd.
 Literally not one person, and you can believe that everyone I have ever known has sounded off on it.
 In fact, I’m furious that public pressure led to increased charges on Officer Derek Chauvin because I believe the elements no longer fit and that the officer, who should go to prison for a long time, will end up walking free.
 That’s not justice for George Floyd.

-Similarly, I do not know a single person who defends the murder of Breonna Taylor.
-I do not know anyone who approved the killing of Walter Scott.
+Similarly, I do not know anyone who approved the killing of Walter Scott.
 Keep in mind, I come from a police family; I have a reputation as a police apologist, even among my fellows at The New Guards; and sometimes the circumstances of a shooting are such that reasonable, intelligent people can differ in their strongly held views.
 Even then, every single person I know (including myself) is horrified by these examples of police brutality and excessive force.
 These deaths were unnecessary, unjustifiable, and rightly condemned by all.
 Can we at least agree on that?

 Apparently not, because the Left insists on lumping in George Floyd’s death with that of Michael Brown, a man who committed strong-arm robbery, assaulted a police officer, attempted to grab his firearm, and charged at him before he was finally (justifiably) shot.
 There is no meaningful similarity between the two incidents.